North Florida attempted kidnapping leads to discussions of stranger danger

 If nothing else, he urges parents to teach their children to use their voice.

-Parents know what’s right for their child but given this close call, it’s a good time to have another conversation.
+Parents know what's right for their children, but given this close call, it's a good time to have another conversation.

-“The more they know the greater their chance of surviving”, said Floyd.
+"The more they know, the greater their chance of surviving," Floyd said.

 If you would like more information on Tom Floyd and Systema Floyd Martial Arts, click here.